 The information gathered from the workshops will be used to produce a guide for patients entitled: “Top Tips for Managing A Better Quality of life”.
-The guide will feature patients’ perspectives on the issue and will be complemented with an overview of the latest research on the topic.
+The guide features patients’ perspectives on the issue and is complemented by he latest research on the topic.

-The first part of the project involved the production of a mini-documentary on quality of life, entitled: ‘Beyond a Mental health Diagnosis: What is Quality of life?’
-The video included individuals from the project target groups, particularly patients.
-It featured interviews about what living with a mental health condition is like and the elements and activities that helped improve their quality of life.
+The project also involved the production of a mini-documentary on quality of life, entitled: ‘Beyond a Mental health Diagnosis: What is Quality of life?’.
+It features interviews about the lived experience of a mental health condition is like and the elements and activities that helped improve patients’ quality of life.

 The individual stories

 In order to capture the complexity and capture the subjectivity and complexity behind the concept of quality of life, a series of individual lived experience stories were also produced, and launched as a part of a European-wide media campaign for World Mental Health Day 2021.